Medicare is Under Attack.

 Use the secure form above to add your name to the following letter to your Representative in Congress:

-To be clear, patients and providers agree that cuts to Medicare reimbursment are cuts to Medicare.
+To be clear, patients and providers agree that cuts to Medicare reimbursement are cuts to Medicare.
+The latest polling conducted by Remington Research Group of over 1,000 Medicare beneficiaries underscores the widespread concern among Americans regarding these constant cuts.
+The key findings include: